olvert/PFP/lab_d/tutorial.md

 variance introduced by outliers: 20% (moderately inflated)
 ```

-From the result we can observe that psort_ which forces the lazy evalution got a better benchmark than the parallised one.
-Thus, even though laziness adds modularity for parallel programming, it is not straight forward and easy to use.
+From the result we can observe that psort_ which forces the lazy evalution got a better benchmark (373.0 ms) than the parallised one (431.7 ms).
+Thus, even though laziness adds modularity for parallel programming, it does not always help improve perfomance.

 #### Resources used to prepare this tutorial